ZygimantasLiutkus/fp_clone/ASSIGNMENT.md

 To help you approach the task gradually we chose the following stages to provide feedback on:
 * Week **3**.
 Define JSON and its typeclass instances for Eq, Show.
 * Week **4**.
 Define some filters, start compiling programs.
-* Week **5**.
-Define parsers.
-Start implementing the rest of the base project features.
+* Define parsers after the lecture on monadic parsing.
+Also start implementing the rest of the base project features.
 * Week **6** and onwards.
 Implement features from the advanced project.

 ### Suggested implementation order